roqua/documentation/README.md

-RoQua User Manual
+RoQua Public Documentation
 =================

-This repository contains an user manual for RoQua ROM.
-The nicely formatted version [can be found here](http://roqua.github.io/rom_manual/).
+This repository contains user manuals and API documentation for RoQua's products.
+The nicely formatted version [can be found here](http://docs.roqua.net/).

 Local development / preview
 ===========================